HiPERCAM/hipercam/docs/reduction.rst

 through thermal excitation, which is known as dark current.
 Correction for this is particularly important for long exposure images.
 Both
 |hiper| and ULTRASPEC are kept quite cold and have relatively little
-dark current so it is often safe to ignore it.
+dark current, so it is often safe to ignore it.
 It is also very often not at all easy to take dark calibration frames because of light leakage.
 At minimum they typically need to be taken at night with the dome closed, so they are a good bad weather calibration.
 One should normally take a set of biases before and after as well to allow for bias level drift.
 Dark current is particularly important for ULTRACAM where the CCDs run relatively warm.
 In particular there are multiple "hot pixels" with dark currents significantly above the background.
 The program |makedark| handles making dark calibration frames